mchez808/treehouse/console/other-bash-lessons.md

 This file contains bash notes used for other lessons, such as installing program managers

+Find out your OS architecture (32-bit or 64-bit)

+`uname -m`

+### Q&A about $PATH

+Q: Why do we make sure ~/bin is in your $PATH?

+A: To have the particular executable available everywhere on the command line.

 # conda setup

 setup conda to setup NumPy